 HR professionals reported a considerable increase for every experience or challenge.
 In fact, only two items rated relatively low: intention to leave current job and working across countries/culture.
-Most notable, by far, is the impact of digital disruption on the HR role in the form of an increased need to up their game in applying both HR technology (80 percent) and analytic skills (75 percent).
-Pressure to demonstrate financial impact, also requiring keen analytic skills, was on the rise at 68 percent.
-Near the top of increases was the need to become a trusted senior advisor with 72 percent reporting increased pressures.
+Most notable, by far, is the impact of digital disruption on the HR role.
+About 70 percent saw an increased need to up their game in applying both HR technology and analytic skills.
+Pressure to demonstrate financial impact, also requiring keen analytic skills, was on the rise at 56 percent.
+Near the top of increases was the need to become a trusted senior advisor.
 As we saw in the section "HR's New Role," perceiving a need to change is far different than making one.
-For HR professionals, 22 percent are thinking more about leaving their organization.
-However, on a more positive note, 75 percent felt more engaged.
+One in four HR professionals are thinking more about bailing out of their organization.
+However, on a more positive note, two-thirds felt more engaged.